EnvoyX/envoy-drive/README.md

 ### Folder Deletion

 Note : Make sure to fetch all of the folders that have it as a parent, and their children too

+### Folder creations

+Note: Make a server action that takes a name and parentId, and creates a folder with that name and parentId (don't forget to set the ownerId).

+### Access control

+Note: Check if user is owner before showing the folder page.

+### Make a "file view" page

+Note: Implement the same logic on "Envoy-Gallery"

+### Toasts!

+### Gray out a row while it's being deleted